brandonhorst/browser-module/README.md

 # browser-module

-node 'module' module for the Browser
+node 'module' polyfill module for the Browser.
+Only provides the `_compile` method.
+For use with [require-source](https://www.npmjs.com/package/require-source).